Ethenone: Use

 Ethenone is used to make acetic anhydride from acetic acid.
 Generally it is used for the acetylation of chemical compounds.

-Ethenone reacts with formaldehyde in the presence of catalysts such as Lewis acids (AlCl_{3}, ZnCl_{2} or BF_{3}) to give β-propiolactone.
-The technically most significant use of ethenone is the synthesis of sorbic acid by reaction with crotonaldehyde in toluene at about 50 °C in the presence of zinc salts of long-chain carboxylic acids.
+Ethenone reacts with formaldehyde in the presence of catalysts such as Lewis acids (AlCl3, ZnCl2 or BF3) to give β-propiolactone.
+The technically most significant use of ethenone is the synthesis of sorbic acid by reaction with crotonaldehyde in toluene at about 50 C in the presence of zinc salts of long-chain carboxylic acids.
 This produces a polyester of 3-hydroxy-4-hexenoic acid, which is thermally or hydrolytically depolymerized to sorbic acid.

 Ethenone is very reactive, tending to react with nucleophiles to form an acetyl group.
-For example, it reacts with water to form acetic acid; with acetic acid to form acetic anhydride; with ammonia and amines to form ethanamides; and with dry hydrogen halides to form acetyl halides.
+For example, it reacts with water to form acetic acid, with acetic acid to form acetic anhydride, with ammonia and amines to form ethanamides, and with dry hydrogen halides to form acetyl halides.

 The formation of acetic acid likely occurs by an initial formation of 1,1-dihydroxyethene, which then tautomerizes to give the final product.